biometryhub/IBS_conference/content/talks.md

           </tr>
           <tr class="out budgets 4collapsed collapse multi-collapse" aria-expanded="false" style="height: 0px;">
           <td colspan="4">
-         Using the idea of trimmed likelihood in location, we revisit the functional form of the trimmed mean and specify the functional form of the trimmed likelihood estimator as per Bednarski and Clarke (1993).
-This definition leads in the case of the exponential distribution to a naturally robust estimator which is highly efficient whose functional form is weakly continuous and Fr\'echet differentiable at the exponential model.
+         Using the idea of trimmed likelihood in location, we revisit the functional form of the trimmed mean and specify the functional form of the trimmed likelihood estimator as per Bednarski and Clarke (1993).<br>This definition leads in the case of the exponential distribution to a naturally robust estimator which is highly efficient whose functional form is weakly continuous and Fr&eacute;chet differentiable at the exponential model.
 See Clarke et al (2000).
-This is known as the $\beta$-trimmed mean.
+This is known as the &beta;-trimmed mean.
 But what about censored data?
 Should we use the maximum likelihood estimator (mle) because censoring  seemingly implies outliers are automatically taken care of?
-We explore a proposal of a hybrid estimator that combines the $\beta$-trimmed mean and the mle for some interesting results.
+We explore a proposal of a hybrid estimator that combines the &beta;-trimmed mean and the mle for some interesting results.
 See Clarke et al. (2017).<br>
           </td>
           </tr>
           <tr class="clickable" data-toggle="collapse" id="5" data-target=".5collapsed">